boydquerubin/boydquerubin/README.md

 ## About Me

-- I'm currently learning Software Development in school.
+- I'm currently studying Software Development at Brigham Young University–Idaho through the Pathway Program.
 - My goal is to be more adept at Python.
-- I love volleyball and football.
+- I love volleyball and football (soccer).

 ## Technologies and Tools